 - debts incurred by personal injury or death while driving intoxicated

-In most cases, only prepetition debts are discharged.
-In an involuntary Chapter 7 case that is brought by a creditor rather than the debtor, discharged debts also includes debts incurred between when the case was filed and when the actual bankruptcy case commences, if the Chapter 7 bankruptcy is approved by the court.
+Commonly, only prepetition debts are discharged.
+In an involuntary Chapter 7 case brought by a creditor rather than the debtor, discharged debts also includes debts incurred between when the case was filed and when the actual bankruptcy case commences, if the Chapter 7 bankruptcy is approved by the court.
 In Chapter 12 and 13, all debts provided for in the payment plan are discharged.
 Note that provided for simply means that they were listed in the payment plan, even if no payments were provided in the plan.

 In Chapter 11, not only are prepetition debts discharged, but also postpetition debts that were incurred before the confirmation plan.
 If the debtor is a business, then the discharge takes effect when the confirmation plan is approved.
 However, an individual must successfully complete the payment plan before the discharge is granted.